-- Municipal emissions have decreased 9% from 2005 to 2012, from 5,321 MT CO2e to 4,854 MT CO2e. - Emissions in Fleet & Equipment, Employee Commute, and Solid Waste sectors decreased between 2005 and 2012, and the largest sector-level reductions were from Fleet & Equipment. - Municipal emissions are a subset of community emissions and account for less than 2% of total community emissions. - Under the 2020 Adjusted BAU forecast, emissions will be 4,710 MT CO2e in 2020 and 2035.
-These emissions levels are 11% lower than 2005. - The City will need to reduce emissions by 187 MT CO2e from the 2020 Adjusted BAU emissions level to meet a 15% reduction target from 2005 levels.
-By 2035, the City will need to reduce emissions by 1,996 MT CO2e from the 2035 Adjusted BAU emissions level to meet a 49% reduction target from 2005 levels.
+- Municipal emissions have increased 21% from 2005 to 2012, from 639 MT CO2e to 773 MT CO2e. - Over half of the sectors' emissions decreased between 2005 and 2012, including Buildings & Facilities, Solid Waste, City-owned Outdoor Lights, and Irrigation, while Vehicle Fleet & Equipment and Employee Commute emissions increased.
+Emissions from SCE-owned Outdoor Lights remained fairly constant over the period. - Municipal energy use accounts for about 1% of community emissions. - Under the Adjusted BAU forecast, emissions are estimated to be 727 MT CO2e in 2020 and 2035 given the assumption of relatively constant City services in the future.
+These emissions levels are 14% higher in 2020 and 2035 than 2005. - The City will need to reduce emissions by 184 MT CO2e from the Adjusted BAU emissions level to meet a 15% reduction target from 2005 levels in 2020 under the Adjusted BAU scenario.
+By 2035, the City will need to reduce emissions by 401 MT CO2e from the Adjusted BAU emissions level to meet a 49% reduction target from 2005 levels.